On Jordan-H\"older series of some locally analytic representations: Introduction

-8pt
+5pt

-Here we assume that the residue field characteristic $p$ of $L$ is odd, if the root system $\Phi = \Phi(\frg,\frt)$ has irreducible components of type $B$, $C$ or $F_4$.
-If irreducible components of type $G_2$ occur, we furthermore assume that $p>3$.} $\Box$
+In (iv) we assume that the residue field characteristic $p$ of $L$ is odd, if the root system $\Phi = \Phi(\frg,\frt)$ has irreducible components of type $B$, $C$ or $F_4$, and if $\Phi$ has irreducible components of type $G_2$ we assume that $p > 3$.}